 How To Make A Shell Necklace

 Do you adore tropical inspired jewelry?
 I know my trips to Hawaii inspire me to create jewelry with a vibe of the islands.
-Shell necklaces are easy to make, and remind me of good memories from vacations in places like Hawaii.
+Shell necklaces are easy to make and remind me of good memories from vacations in places like Hawaii.
 Remember those fun shell necklaces they give you at luaus?
 Some people think these are cheesy, but I think these necklaces are cute.
 This pink shell necklace is much nicer than the simple luau shell necklaces, so it is even something you could wear to school or work.
 To make this necklace I went to the crafting store and choose a flower shaped pendant with a tropical look.
-The flower pendant is mother of pearl, and some of the shell beads have a mother of pearl look also.
+The flower pendant is the mother of pearl, and some of the shell beads have a mother of pearl look also.
 The acrylic beads are light pink, small, and round.
-For this necklace I created a pattern, which gives the necklace a slight balance.
+For this necklace, I created a pattern, which gives the necklace a slight balance.
 Here are the supplies I used to make this beautiful piece of jewelry:

 - small pink acrylic beads